This page is an index of Tropes frequently found in Pinball

 - Averted with the "cheat" mechanic in Jack*Bot, where you can "cheat" at pretty much anything by repeatedly hitting the Extra Ball buy-in button.
 You can gain advantages in the casino games, the Casino Run Wizard Mode (you can usually negate one bomb in this fashion), and even increase your bonus multiplier at the end of the ball.
 The attract mode sequence will even tell you that you can do this.
 Of course, you still have to be careful not to TILT.

 - No Plot?
-No Problem!: Prevalent in early pinballs, due to technical limitations; the machine's theme would often have no bearing on the gameplay itself.
-Eschewed by modern pinball games, however, which feature more elaborate stories to support progressively more difficult modes.
+No Problem!: Prevalent in early pinballs, due to technical limitations; the machine's theme would often have little to no bearing on the gameplay itself.
+Eschewed by modern pinball games, however, as software programming allows for more elaborate stories and rules to support progressively more difficult modes.

 - Obvious Rule Patch: Most modern pinball games usually go through several ROM revisions to balance the game, and the changes made usually can be viewed as this.